COVID-19 Funding Opportunities

 How is the amount of the loan determined?

-- Total debt obligations during the effected period
+- Total debt obligations during the affected period

-- Operating expenses that mature during the effected period
+- Operating expenses that mature during the affected period

-- Reasonable working capital required during the effected period
+- Reasonable working capital required during the affected period

-- Expenses you could have met and a working capital position you could have maintained during the effected period
+- Expenses you could have met and a working capital position you could have maintained during the affected period

 - January 31, 2020 through December 31, 2020